- Undergraduate Closing Newsletter - (pdf)

 - SMALL holes (tack, nail) can be repaired with spackle, but the college will not provide those supplies.
 LARGER holes, spackled or not, may be billable.

-- Students should make a thoughtful attempt to repair any damage, but any potential wall/ceiling damage should be discussed by roommates and responsibility should be indicated on a Closing Agreement Form and/or on the RCR and common area report.
+- Students should make a thoughtful attempt to repair any damage, but any potential wall/ceiling damage should be discussed by roommates and responsibility should be indicated on a Closing Agreement Form.

 It is understood that the residents are responsible for any damage or loss caused or non-routine cleaning or trash removal required to the common areas of the residence halls and their furnishings, including vending machines and other equipment placed in the residence halls as a convenience to the residents.
 Common areas include corridors, recreation rooms, kitchens, study rooms, living rooms, laundry rooms, public baths and lounges.
 When damage occurs, the student(s) will be billed directly for the repairs.
-Individual Hall Councils have the authority (along with Residence Life Staff) to assess and assign charges for these damages.
-Common Area Charges that are assigned by the Hall/Apartments Councils will be collected directly by Hall/Apartments Council representatives prior to the end of the semester.
-Residents are expected to provide payment to the Hall/Apartments Council representative.
-If at the end of the year charges assigned by the Hall/Apartments Council have not been paid, Residence Life will bill the student directly with the addition of a $15 administrative charge.
-Damages may also result in College student conduct referral.
-Those students who are responsible for vandalism or theft may be removed from and/or denied future housing in College residence halls.
+Individual Community Councils have the authority (along with Residence Life Staff) to assess and assign charges for these damages.
+Common Area charges that are assigned by the Community Councils will be collected directly by Community Council representatives prior to the end of the semester.
+Residents are expected to provide payment to the Community Council representative.
+If at the end of the year charges assigned by the Community Council have not been paid, Residence Life will bill the student directly with the addition of a $15 administrative charge.
+Damages may also result in University student conduct referral.
+Those students who are responsible for vandalism or theft may be removed from and/or denied future housing in University residence halls.

-Checking out 4,400 students in such a short time is a major task and requires our working together to make it as smooth and fair as possible.
-Please remember that RAs and GRAs are students and they, too, are working on papers and preparing for final exams.
+Checking out 5,000+ students in such a short time is a major task and requires our working together to make it as smooth and fair as possible.
+Please remember that RAs, HAs and GRAs are students and they, too, are working on papers and preparing for final exams.